dcjones/quip/README.md

 not been previously explored.
 We describe our secret to efficient assemble in the following section.

-(NOTE: In this submission we have disabled the de novo assembly step with the '-q' option, as we are still working on tuning it.
-It will be enabled in future submissions.)

 Probabilistic De Bruijn Graphs
 ------------------------------